thephpleague/csv/docs/9.0/upgrading.md

 ## Conversion methods

-All convertion methods are no longer attached to the `Reader` or the `Writer` classes you need a [Converter](/9.0/reader/converter/) object to convert your CSV.
-The following methods are removed
+All conversion methods are no longer attached to the `Reader` or the `Writer` classes, you need a [Converter](/9.0/reader/converter/) object to convert your CSV.
+The following methods are removed:

 - `Writer::jsonSerialize`
 - `AbstractCsv::toHTML`